Coming Soon 👀 At the beginning of April, you’ll be

 Leroy did marry in 1889, but I haven’t run down information about his children, if any.
 This painting is 1918, so 29 years after his marriage.
 This model might be late teens?
 A late-ish son?

-Csaw Backnforth 8 days ago
+Csaw Backnforth about 1 month ago

 No you doofus – for Halloween this year, I’m going as the Scarlet Pimpernel – not the Scarlet Pumpernickel.